This post may contain affiliate links.

 - 2 – 40″ double zip polyester zippers (cut into 3 smaller zippers) (I like ByAnnie zippers)

-- 2″ bias tape (created from the men’s dress shirt)
+- 2″ bias tape (cut from the men’s dress shirt)

 To get started on this upcycled denim backpack I printed and cut out the paper pattern.
-Before cutting into the jeans and shirt, I sketched out a plan for how to cut out the backpack pattern pieces from the fabric.
+Before cutting into the jeans and shirt, I sketched out a plan for how to cut out the small backpack sewing pattern pieces from the fabric.
+Laying out the paper pattern pieces on the fabric also helped me decide where to cut each piece from.

-For the lining pieces created from the dress shirt, I added either fusible interfacing or Heat n’ Bond to give it more structure.
+For the bag lining pieces cut from the dress shirt, I added fusible interfacing to give it more structure and reduce any stretching.

-Instead of adding the applied pocket to the front of the backpack, I used one of the butt pockets from the jeans.
-Above the jeans pocket, I added a zipper pocket.
-I pieced together several pieces of denim to be able to create the front panel of the backpack.
-The front panel is backed with lining and a double layer of lining to create the pocket.
+Instead of adding the pattern’s pocket to the front of the backpack, I used one of the back pockets from the jeans.
+Above the jeans pocket, I added a zipper pocket by piecing together several pieces of denim to create the front panel of the backpack.
+The front panel is backed with lining and a double layer of the dress shirt lining to create the pocket.

-I also added the shirt pocket to the interior for an extra slip pocket inside, perfect size for a phone.
+I also added the existing shirt pocket to the interior for an extra slip pocket inside, the perfect size for a phone.

-The side pockets were cut from the bottom of the jean legs and are not lined.
+The exterior side pockets were cut from the bottom of the jean legs and are not lined.

 Upcycled Leather Jacket to Leather Handbag